 For bankruptcy purposes, the state median income is taken from U.S. Census Bureau data, which is posted periodically by the United States Trustee.
-The current Pennsylvania median income figures for 2021 are as follows:
+The Pennsylvania median income figures for 2023 are as follows:

 The median income rises and falls, depending on economic conditions.
-As a Philadelphia bankruptcy attorney, I witness the effects of this up-and-down cycle on people throughout the greater Philadelphia area every day.
+As a Greater Philadelphia bankruptcy attorneys, we witness the effects of this up-and-down cycle on people throughout the greater Philadelphia area every day.
 An increase is better than a reduction because a drop in the median income means more debtors will be required to take the means test (if their income is above the median for their family size).

 For more information on the Pennsylvania median income's role in bankruptcy, see our posts Avoiding the Means Test and High-Income Chapter 7 Bankruptcy: Crossing the Threshold.
 You can find additional information about this subject on our main website and our Bankruptcy FAQ.